Best Approximate Quantum Compiling Problems: The optimization landscape

-Conjecture \ref{conj:stat} says that, despite the difficulty in finding global minima due to non-convexity, the stationary points we find that are not global minima are just as suitable for the quantum compiling problem.
+Conjecture \ref{conj:stat} says that, despite the difficulty in finding global minima due to non-convexity, the stationary points we find are global minima up to a global phase.
 However, this is only in the case of surjectivity, and so the non-convexity causes greater difficulty for lengths shorter than the minimum required for surjectivity.
 We discuss this issue further in the next section.
 In particular, the divide between easy compilation problems and harder ones is the surjectivity of $\Vct(\btheta)$.